MikeyJ-Eng/eleventy-base-blog/content/blog/firstpost.md

   - Bootcamp Challenges
 ---
 ---------------------------------------------------------------
-Task: We’ll make a program to calculate a tip
+Task: Make a program to calculate a tip
 <br>Create variables for the pre-tip total and the tip percentage
 <br>Calculate the new total
 <br>Output a sentence to the page (Console, Window, and Document): <br>Your total bill, with tip, is £22.00.